Getting a Mortgage With No Credit History

 Build up your credit score and check your reports.

-The section below deals with this in more detail but, in short, try and take every opportunity to build up your credit score before you apply.
-This needs time and patience but will pay huge dividends in the long run.
+The section below deals with this in more detail, but in short, try to take every opportunity to build up your credit score before you apply.
+This will take time and patience, but it will pay huge dividends in the long run.

-Make sure you’re on the electoral roll where you live, apply for low level credit facilities (mobile phone contracts etc.) and make sure all your bills are paid on time and up to date.
+Make sure you’re on the electoral roll where you live, apply for low-level credit facilities (mobile phone contracts, etc.), and ensure all your bills are paid on time and up to date.

-In addition, keep a regular eye on your credit records so you can see how well you’re doing as your score increases.
+In addition, keep a regular eye on your credit records to see how well you’re doing as your score increases.
 Be sure to challenge any inaccuracies and remove any incorrect information.
 You can download your credit reports through our dedicated credit reports hub.

 Having all the necessary documentation ready and prepared will save you a lot of time and stress when you come to lodge your application.

-You’ll certainly need copies of your last three months’ bank statements, proof of your current address and evidence of earnings (payslips, certified accounts if you’re self-employed etc. ) You’ll find a full list of the paperwork you’ll need in our complete guide to mortgage applications.
+You’ll certainly need copies of your last three months’ bank statements, proof of your current address, and evidence of earnings (payslips, certified accounts if you’re self-employed, etc.).
+Our complete guide to mortgage applications provides a full list of the paperwork you’ll need.

 Speak to a specialist mortgage broker:

-Once you’ve got your documents ready, the next step is to speak with a mortgage broker who specialises in customers with no credit history.
+Once you’ve prepared your documents, the next step is to speak with a mortgage broker who specialises in customers with no credit history.

-A broker will be able to guide you through the application process, from start to finish.
-They’ll also be able to identify which lenders are best placed to consider your case, based on your existing circumstances.
+A broker can guide you through the application process from start to finish.
+They’ll also identify which lenders are best placed to consider your case based on your circumstances.

-We offer a free, broker-matching service, that will quickly assess your needs and circumstances, and then pair you with a mortgage advisor who’s ideally placed to help you – Make an enquiry to get started.
+We offer a broker-matching service that will quickly assess your needs and circumstances and then pair you with a mortgage advisor who’s ideally placed to help you – Make an enquiry to get started.

 How to build your credit score for a mortgage application